cmgoffena13/etl-watcher/docs/_build/html/_sources/guides/etl_example.rst.txt

 Overview
 ~~~~~~~~~~~~

-This example demonstrates a real-world ETL pipeline that:
+This example demonstrates a real-world-esque ETL pipeline that:

 - Extracts daily stock open/close data from the Polygon API
 - Uses Watcher for pipeline execution tracking and metadata management